 We choose to tie performance compensation to selected corporate goals that most appropriately measure our achievement of our strategic objectives.
-For 2016, our performance measures were divided into the following categories: i) safety, ii) operations, iii) construction and project management, iv) corporate compliance, v) financial and vi) quality.
+For 2017, our performance measures were divided into the following categories: i) safety, ii) operations, iii) construction and project management, iv) corporate compliance, v) financial and vi) quality.
 Targeted performance measures in these categories are designed to help us accomplish our corporate goals which will benefit our members, employees and promote responsible environmental stewardship.

-The maximum performance pay each executive officer can receive is 20% of his or her salary and in order to receive the full 20%, 100% of the performance measures must be achieved.
-The performance measures are weighted to align with our current strategic focus, and goals are reviewed annually, and adjusted in order to reflect any changes in our strategic focus.
-For example, in 2016, we added a new goal to assess our performance in obtaining adequate gas availability for Smith.
+For an executive officer to earn his or her maximum performance pay, 100% of the performance measures must be achieved.
+The performance measures are weighted to align with our current strategic focus.
+Goals are reviewed annually and may be adjusted in order to reflect any changes in our strategic focus.
+For example, in 2017, we added a new safety goal to enhance our lockout-tagout procedures.
 We also review and refine these goals annually and make adjustments as necessary to ensure that we are consistently stretching our expectations and performance.
 Although some performance measures may stay the same, the applicable threshold may become more difficult.
 The following provides an overview of the purposes of each category of our corporate goals:

 Safety.
-Our safety goals provide employees a financial incentive to focus on a safe workplace environment, which increases employee morale and minimizes lost time.
+Our safety goals provide employees a financial incentive to focus on a safe workplace environment, which increases employee morale and minimizes lost work time.
 One safety performance goal is measured by comparing the incident rate in our work environment against the national incident rate compiled by the U.S. Department of Labor's Bureau of Labor Statistics.
-Two other goals focus on safety training and meetings and enhancing our safety program.
+The other three goals focus on safety training and meetings and enhancing our safety program and procedures.